 So if you're a brand new real estate investor with limited cash, there's a big incentive to call something a second home instead of an investment property.

-You also assert like nine times in the application process, it will be owner occupied.
+You also assert like nine times in the application process, it will be owner-occupied.

-This is good, this is good background stuff.
+This is good background stuff.

 I doubt it.